 Holding excess inventory is both advantageous and detrimental to an operation, but the options can be weighed when considering what type of products you are warehousing.
 Within this blog, we are going to discuss the pros and cons associated with holding excess inventory and how it pertains to your operation.

-The pros and advantageous of holding excess inventory include the following:
+The pros and cons of holding excess inventory include the following:

 The cons of holding excess inventory include the following: